Pseudomoments of the Riemann zeta function: Hardy--Littlewood inequalities

-Theorem~\ref{thm:multmixedineqs} is an improvement of results\footnote{The Hardy--Littlewood inequalities in \cite{BHS15,Seip13} are stated with a weight of the form $[d(n)]^\beta$, where $d(n)=d_2(n)$ denotes the usual divisor function.
-The difference between $[d(n)]^\beta$ and $d_\alpha(n)$ is marginal, but we have found it more natural to use $d_\alpha(n)$.} from \cite{BHS15, Seip13}.
-Indeed, it is proved in \cite{BHS15} that \eqref{eq:lowerint} holds if we only consider square-free integers in the lower bound.
-Using the M\"{o}bius function $\mu(n)$, which is the multiplicative function that is $0$ if $n$ is square-free and $-1$ at each prime number, the Hardy--Littlewood inequality of \cite{BHS15} can be written as
+It seems likely that Lemma~\ref{lem:integers} holds for any $k\geq1$, but as far as we know this is still an open problem.
+In \cite{BHS15,Seip13}, different techniques were used to circumvent this.\footnote{The Hardy--Littlewood inequalities in \cite{BHS15,Seip13} are stated with a weight of the form $[d(n)]^\beta$, where $d(n)=d_2(n)$ denotes the usual divisor function.
+The difference between $[d(n)]^\beta$ and $d_\alpha(n)$ is marginal, but we have found it more natural to use $d_\alpha(n)$.} Specifically, it is proved in \cite{BHS15} that \eqref{eq:lowerk} holds if we only consider square-free integers in the lower bound.
+Using the M\"{o}bius function $\mu(n)$, which is the multiplicative function that is $0$ if $n$ is not square-free and $-1$ at each prime number, the Hardy--Littlewood inequality of \cite{BHS15} can be written as

-for $p\leq2$.
-We will see in Section~\ref{se:euler} that certain estimates obtained from \eqref{eq:BHSineq} cannot be improved (substantially) by using \eqref{eq:multmix2}.
-Nevertheless, the fact that $\Phi_\alpha(n)>0$ for every $n$ allows us to extend an embedding theorem from \cite{BB16} from $1\leq p< 2$ to $0<p<2$.
-This cannot be achieved using \eqref{eq:BHSineq}, since the lower bound is supported on square-free integers.